 Recycled fishing nets and other waste materials from the environment

 This is followed by the creation of fabrics and blends that meet our quality criteria such as recycled nylon, recycled cotton and recycled polyester.
-Protecting resources and reducing C02 emissions.
+They protect resources and reduce CO2 emissions.
 For example, the production of Econyl, a recycled nylon, emits around 60% less greenhouse gases compared to the production of virgin nylon.
-Our recycled fabrics also require less water to make than brand new equivalents.
-On top of it, we proudly support innovative technologies that make a genuine difference!
+These recycled fibres also require less water to make than freshly made equivalents.
+On top of that, we proudly support innovative technologies that make a genuine difference!

 The production of TWOTHIRDS clothing is divided in three production steps: the raw material phase, the fabric production phase, and the clothes production phase.